-Alternative text or alt text is text replacement for an image that is used to explain what the image is and what the image is trying to convey to the user.
+Alternative text or alt text is a text replacement for an image that is used to explain what the image is and what it's trying to convey to the user.
 It requires using the

 alt attribute on an

 img element.
-Alternative text should briefly describe what the image is conveying.
+Alternative text should briefly describe what the picture is conveying

-If the image is decorative image (background image), it does not need alternative text.
-Decorative images should be given the “null” attribute.
+If the image is a decorative image (background image), it does not need alternative text.
+All decorative images should have the “null” attribute.

 Sentence image description